-The Road Marking Project of the Year is awarded to an organisation or highway authority, including joint submissions with the client and marking contractors/manufacturers, that has implemented a scheme or project which has improved road safety or network efficiency by making a significant improvement to road markings as a substantial part of the scheme.
-Other initiative and innovative ideas used in the scheme will be considered.
-The scheme must have been implemented within the past two years and have sufficient statistical evidence of its success.
+The Road Enhancements and Marking Project of the Year is awarded to an organisation or highway authority, including joint submissions with the client.
+This award considers any scheme or project, which has influenced collision reduction or network efficiency by making significant enhancements to the road environment, including road markings, studs, barriers and signage as a substantial part of the scheme.

 The Award for Environmental Sustainability in the Highways Sector is awarded to an organisation, highway authority or partnership that is able to demonstrate consideration of environmental issues within a project.
 The project should improve sustainability in the highway environment such as: carbon footprint reduction; local environmental benefits; sustainable material use; reduction of CO2 plus involve community liaison and consultation.